 Arguments against gun control are quite varied.
 In the United States, the issue of regulating weapons is hardly as black or white as the extremes of the political spectrum would have us believe.
 Like all major social issues, there are a number of variables in the gun control debate.
-Some people take a stand on ethical or ideological grounds; others (generally in the firearms industry) on grounds of profit.
-Most elected officials are in it to pander for the political points, and they majority of their supporters seem quite happy to decide now and get informed later.
+Some people take a stand on ethical or ideological grounds; others (generally in the firearms industry) stand on grounds of profit.
+Most elected officials are in it to pander for the political points, and the majority of their supporters seem quite happy to decide now and get informed later.

 Both sides have their extremists and more moderate supporters.
 Why are people against gun control?
 Every argument has two sides, and this list of pro gun facts is one of them.

 Click here for the other side of the debate.

 A Person Bent On Committing A Shooting Doesn't Care About "Gun-Free Zones"

 While it is true that gun-free zones can keep law-abiding citizens from overreacting and turning simple altercations into lethal shootouts, a person bent on committing a mass shooting can be counted on to seek out soft targets – i.e., places where guns aren't allowed.
 For that reason, gun control in the form of gun-free zones can facilitate gun violence by leaving law-abiding citizens exposed.

 Whether you want to see it as a "God-given right" or simply the prerogative of every living creature, the right to defend oneself and one's household is as inalienable as rights come; it's what the Second Amendment to the Constitution was created to protect.
 Adequate self-defense means ownership of the means that may be used against you, and US law confirms this.